 Seen in Koppangen (Norway) at 69°40′45″N, a couple degrees over the Arctic Circle.
 The picture was made when looking to the North.
-Theoretically it is daylight.
+Theoretically, it is daylight.
 But there was no Sun on the opposite side of the horizon.

-Seen in the vicinity of Nordkjosbotn (Norway) at 69°12′54″ N. Technically it is night, but with the Moon very high and only few clouds in the sky, it is not dark at all.
+Seen in the vicinity of Nordkjosbotn (Norway) at 69°12′54″ N. Technically it is night, but with the Moon very high and only a few clouds in the sky, it is not dark at all.

-Index of posts and a photo gallery on Norway >>>
+A photo gallery on Norway >>>